-Assessment of subjective areas Asset / liability class CY PY Balance (£m) KPMG comment Accruals 8 3 £1.70M PY:£3.38M For each committee, we agreed a sample of the accruals recorded in the financial statements to supporting documentation, including confirmation of post-year end payment.
+Assessment of Assessment of subjective areas Asset/liability class CY PY Balance (£m) KPMG comment Accruals 3 3 £1.97M PY £1.70M For each Committee, we agreed a sample of the accruals recorded in the financial statements to supporting documentation, including confirmation of post-year end payment.
 We reviewed a sample of post-year end payments to check the cut-off of expenditure recorded in the period and ensured there are no unrecorded liabilities at the year end.
-We believe London Councils assessment for all three committees represent a balanced view of future payables.
-Pensions liability 4 3 £28.02M PY £29.99M We used our KPMG actuarial expert to review the actuarial assumptions used in the IAS 19 valuation and concluded they are reasonable.
-Barnett Waddingham (expert used by London Councils) was provided with fund returns from London Pension Partnership (PPP) to 31 January 2018 and the fund returns for the period 1 February 2018 to 31 March 2018 were estimated based on returns on market indices weighted by the Fund's asset allocation.
-The estimated return over this period was -3%.
-After the report was produced, Barnett Waddingham received the actual fund returns for those two months and the actual return experienced over this period was -1%.
-In addition they were notified after the production of the reports that some earlier months' Fund returns had been recalculated and updated by LPP as part of the year-end process.
-Combined, the overall impact is to reduce the total return over the year from 6% to 5%.
-Updating this would reduce London Councils' pension fund assets by around £500k.
-This difference in the estimate is below materiality and therefore is acceptable although our assessment of management's estimate is that they have been slightly optimistic when making the estimate.
+We believe London Councils assessment for all three Committees represent a balanced view of future payables.
+Pensions liability 8 4 £26.63M PY £28.02M We used our KPMG actuarial expert to review the key actuarial assumptions of discount rate, CPI inflation, salary increases and mortality rates used in the IAS 19 valuation and concluded they are reasonable and were within our expected range of values.
+In addition we reviewed the rate of return used by Barnet Waddingham, as revised in its updated July 2019 report, and found it to be reasonable.
+We believe London Councils assumptions for all three Committees represent a balanced view.
+Last year it was noted there was c.1% difference in the estimated rate of return used and the actual year end position and we assessed the liability as slightly optimistic but within our acceptable range.